yfzhu123/PennMed-AI-for-Medicine.github.io/index.md

 -->

 Grading
-: * 70% Homework Assignments
+: * 50% Homework Assignments and quizzes
-* 30% Exams and Quizzes
-	* 10% for weekly quizzes (equally weighted)
-	* 10% for midterm 1
+* 25% for midterm project
-	* 10% for midterm 2
+* 25% for final project
-* Up to 3-5% in Optional Extra Credit
-: The course is not curved.
-Your overall score is computed as _0.3 * exam score + 0.7 * homework score_.
-All homeworks are equally weighted.
-Here is  how letter grades are assigned based on your overall score:

 : | Score	| Grade   |
 |-------|---------|
 | ≥ 97 | A+|